-Nordica’s renaissance in the recreational boot market began three years ago with the introduction of a new boot with an old name, Speedmachine.
-The new Speedmachines were (and remain) classic, 4-buckle overlaps with a generous, medium volume shell and saleable features such as moldable shells and cork-covered liners.
+Nordica’s renaissance in the recreational boot market began four years ago with the introduction of a new boot with an old name, Speedmachine.
+The new Speedmachines were (and remain) classic, 4-buckle overlaps with a generous, medium volume (100mm) shell and saleable features such as moldable shells and cork-covered liners.
 Most importantly, the out-of-the-box fit was luscious, rendering modifications mostly moot.
-Speedmachine spawned the wide-lasted Sportmachine a year ago and for 2019 the final shoe in the series drops with the debut of Promachine.
+Speedmachine spawned the wide-lasted (102mm) Sportmachine two years ago and in 2019 the final shoe in the series dropped with the debut of Promachine.

 While it’s fair to say Sportmachine is a wider version of Speedmachine, Promachine is more than just a narrower one.
 Speedmachine is aimed squarely at the middle of the market; Promachine intends to attract a better class of skier.
 (It’s an elitist sport, what can I say?)
 All the comfort and customization features are retained in the Promachine, but the 98mm-lasted liner is more accurate and the shell delivers steering power on a par with 130-flex race boots.
 Race boots don’t have Grip Walk soles, however, which are standard on the Promachine 130 and available for Speedmachine and Sportmachine models.
 For all-terrain, recreational skiers, Grip Walk just makes more sense.

-All three Machine lines includes a full complement of women’s models with women-specific cuffs and liners.
+All three Machine lines include a full complement of women’s models with women-specific cuffs and liners.
 All women’s models (and most of the men’s) use Primaloft® insulation to keep tootsies warm and dry.

-Last year Nordica returned from a several season sabbatical from making a hike-mode (HM) boot when it unveiled the results of its research, Strider.
-Strider models deliver outstanding downhill performance in a four-buckle boot with all the requisite HM elements: skeletal buckles, a huge 46o ROM in hike mode and Grilamid® for the lightweight hauling one’s butt uphill requires.
+Two years ago Nordica returned from a several season sabbatical from making a hike-mode (HM) boot when it unveiled the results of its research, Strider.
+Strider models deliver outstanding downhill performance in a four-buckle boot with all the requisite HM elements: skeletal buckles, a huge 46o ROM in hike mode and Grilamid® for the minimal mass hauling one’s butt uphill requires.
 The heavily treaded sole was developed in collaboration with Michelin, so you know it has some serious traction.

 But it isn’t the Striders’ uphill features that grab your attention, but the accurate fit of its 100mm last and most of all, the ski-ability.
-Realskiers doesn’t normally report on serious BC boots because they’re part of a larger backcountry universe with special needs that don’t overlap with Alpine skiing.
-The Strider models are certainly top-notch shoes for ascent properties, but you’re reading about them here because they set the standard for downhill performance.
+The Strider models are top-notch shoes for their ascent properties, but you’re reading about them here because they are in the first rank for downhill performance.

 Anyone who races knows that Nordica doesn’t need to inflate its resume to establish its credibility in this domain.
 Great racers of a bygone generation hoarded secret stashes of the venerable Grand Prix, and if Nordica ever stops making their Dobermann line of undiluted race boots, they’re also likely to be black market booty the instant they’re officially retired.
 With the arrival of Promachine, Dobermann spin-offs like GPX are now redundant, but Dobermann World Cup boots (93mm last) aren’t going anywhere and neither are the Dobermann GP’s, citizen versions in a more user-friendly 98mm last and DIN standard soles that don’t have to be ground.